 5. Be wise what and where you eat or drink

-Luckily in Zanskar Valley, most common places to eat will be roadside dhabhas which are also mostly limited to places like Rangdum, Panikhar, Parkachik, Sankoo.
-Hence, it saves the money on its own and of course, you can carry your own packed lentils to ask them to let you cook.
+Luckily in Zanskar Valley, the most common places to eat will be roadside dhabhas, which are also mostly limited to places like Rangdum, Panikhar, Parkachik, Sankoo.
+Hence, it saves them money on its own, and of course, you can carry your packed lentils to ask them to let you cook.

 Online Travel Partners for Zanskar Valley Trip?

 Using our Travel Partners Forum & Calendar, you can pretty quickly and easily spot on which dates people are traveling and if some group suits your need to gel up or not.
 You can filter the travel partner calendar entries based on your preferences and places of choice.

 Do you have any questions or suggestions or need any help in planning your trip to Zanskar Valley?
-If yes, please feel free to post them either in the comments section of this article below or in “Ask a Travel Question” section of the website.
-You can also take guidance from other travel experts in DoW Community | Itinerary Advice forum for Ladakh & Zanskar Valley and discuss your upcoming travel plans for Zanskar Valley 🙂
+If yes, please feel free to post them either in the comments section of this article or reach me out on my Instagram account.

 If you like the article, please feel free to share it with any of your family or friends who are planning to make a budget trip to Zanskar Valley.
 In the next article of the series, I am going to talk about how you can make a trip to Zanskar Valley with kids.

-All picture credits goes to Sharada Hande who was kind enough to share these pictures with us in DoW Travel Community Facebook group.
+All picture credits go to Sharada Hande who was kind enough to share these pictures with us in DoW Travel Community Facebook group.
 Do you want to feature your images in our articles too??
 Feel free to join our Facebook group and share them to get featured.